corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 We will use `JsonSchemaSample.Api` as the namespace.
 This matches our project name and folder path.

-Second, we can provide a `--rootPath` to locate the schema in the document for which we are going to generate code.

-We want to generate the code for the schema at `'#/$defs/Person'`.

- You'll probably recognize this as the syntax you use for specifying a `$ref` within a JSON schema document.
-It is part of the [JSON Pointer specification](https://www.rfc-editor.org/rfc/rfc6901).

- (And technically, it is in the *URI Fragment Identifier Representation* of that format.)

-> Note also that in most terminals, you will have to wrap the pointer in single quotes to ensure that the command line is parsed correctly, as above.

 Finally, we need to provide the path to the json schema document containing the schema for which to generate types.
 We happen to be in the same directory as the file concerned, so that is just `person-from-api.json`.

 > Note that any references to documents either in this parameter on the command line, or in `$ref`s in the documents themselves don't *have* to be in the local file system.
 You can happily use `http[s]` references to external documents, and it'll work just fine!